David Chackler: Music

-Rap and hip hop scene

-In 1986, Chackler moved to Miami, joining forces with Luther Campbell, where he helped create the ground-breaking rap label, Luke Skywalker, which later became Luke Atlantic Records.
+In 1986, Chackler moved to Miami, joining forces with Luther Campbell, where he helped create the ground-breaking rap label, Luke Skywalker, which later became Luke Records.
 The label achieved multi-platinum status with the group, 2 Live Crew.
 While at Luke/Atlantic, Chackler also executive-produced two video releases, the first in conjunction with "Wayne’s World" director, Penelope Spheeris, which was titled "Rap's Most Wanted".
-The second was titled, "Damned in the USA".
+The second was titled, "Banned in the USA".

 "Me So Horny" which was featured on 2 Live Crew’s album, "As Nasty As They Wanna Be" was a track that stirred attention when Tipper Gore and the Record Industry Association of America fought to censor music.
 The first of now hundreds of thousands of records labeled with the Parental Advisory Sticker, the album project made headlines in the press while the artists defended their lyrics as freedom of expression, all the way to the US Supreme Court.

 Moreover, the track, "As Nasty as They Wanna Be : The Uncensored Story of Luther Campbell of the 2 Live Crew" became one of hip-hop’s first tell-all novels.
-Chackler’s influence to this group and the genre itself is referenced throughout the 244 pages.
+Chackler’s influence on this group and the genre itself is referenced throughout the 244 pages.

-Diversification

 In early 1990s, Chacker moved back to Los Angeles and became president and chief operating officer of Avenue Records (Rhino) – Warner Bros., and the label’s roster expanded to include Pop, Urban, R&B, Dance, Jazz and World Music, and Hip Hop.
 The American funk band, War, was one of those on this roster, and within 18 months of working with Avenue, War’s album, "Best of War and More", had certified gold status.
 Other titles under this label included "Runnin Away", performed by artist Lillie McCloud, known in the industry only as Nicole.
 "Runnin Away" held on Billboard Magazine’s dance charts for more than four months.

 Chackler began International Entertainment Group, which was the home of two independent niche companies, Slipdisc Records (a division of Mercury Records) and nuGroove, which was distributed by Sony/RED.
 At the end of the 20th century, nuGroove was one of the main labels in the Smooth Jazz genre.
 Artists included Michael Lington, who today is considered one of the leaders in the Smooth Jazz industry.
 Down to the Bone’s debut album, "From Manhattan to Staten" became one of the top five records of the year-end charts for Smooth Jazz in 1997 and remains one of the biggest selling records of all time in the genre.
 In 1997, nuGroove was nominated as "Best Label," by Radio & Records.

 In the Spring of 1998, Chackler divested his interests in nuGroove so that he could focus solely on building Slipdisc.
 While aligned with Mercury, Slipdisc became one of the world’s premier rock labels – and continues to be known world-wide for its Industrial Rock brand.